-Marquette County, the U.P.'s largest community with 65,000 residents and home to Northern Michigan University, has the amenities any visitor would want: plentiful hotel rooms with nordic skier amenities to meet any budget level, B&B's, a great variety of unique and local restaurants, local brewery's, many kilometers of groomed ski trails, Marquette Mountain downhill ski area, historic downtown and architecture, airport and rental cars, and a thriving retail trade and several excellent ski shops.
+Marquette County, the U.P.'s largest community with 65,000 residents and home to Northern Michigan University, has the amenities any visitor would want: plentiful hotel rooms with nordic skier amenities to meet any budget level, B&B's, a great variety of unique and local restaurants, several local brewery's, many kilometers of groomed ski and snowbike trails, Marquette Mountain downhill ski area, historic downtown and architecture, airport and rental cars, and a thriving retail trade and several excellent ski shops.

 Come up and enjoy the scenic Noquemanon course, the amenities of the area, and the hospitality of our people.
 You'll quickly see why skiers bring the whole family and stay for several days.

 Please note - there are no refunds allowed for any reason (this includes changes to race format or cancellation).
 The reason for this is that we are, first and foremost, a fundraising event for the Noquemanon Trail Network which is a 501(c)(3) non profit organization and this event takes a significant upfront investment of resources to put on even if the event cannot be held due to poor conditions or other circumstances.
 Entry fees are non-transferable between individuals or to future races.
 The Noquemanon is a rugged and remote point to point course and while we do offer on course aid and support it should be noted that weather conditions in the Upper Peninsula can, at times, be very challenging.
 It is up to each individual to evaluate their abilities given the conditions before, and during, the event.

 If you have any questions about this race, click the button below.